 The Chihuly Gardens And Glass is a must-see for those who want stunning Instagram photos and love art.
 It offers a look at the inspiration and influences that inform the career of artist Dale Chihuly.
 Through the exhibition’s eight interior galleries, lush outdoor garden, and centerpiece Glasshouse visitors will experience a comprehensive look at Chihuly’s most significant series of works.
 His work is included in more than 200 museum collections worldwide.
 Chihuly has created more than a dozen well-known series of works, among them, Cylinders and Baskets in the 1970s; Seaforms, Macchia, Venetians, and Persians in the 1980s; Niijima Floats and Chandeliers in the 1990s; and Fiori in the 2000s.
 The best idea is to buy tickets online.
 The ticket costs $32/$22 for adults and $19/$14 for youth.
 You can avoid the steep admission charge by purchasing a Seattle CityPASS.

 Olympic Sculpture Park

 The Olympic Sculpture Park, is free and open daily to the public park which consists of a 9-acre (36,000 m2) outdoor sculpture museum and beach.
 It is located along the Seattle waterfront.
-So, it is great to combine a walk in the park with the sunset on the beach.
+So, combining a walk in the park with the sunset on the beach is great.

 Seattle Children’s Museum & Pacific Science Center